 - Alternative Character Interpretation : Averted with the characters in the book, who only get Hidden Depths.
 Played hilariously straight in-universe, with Meryton inhabitants considering Mrs. Bennet as a Diabolical Mastermind, Mr. Darcy as a complete Jerkass, and both Lizzie and Jane as one big Gold Digger family, the first gaining a reputation of Bitch in Sheep's Clothing.
 A tenant from an inn in Meryton sees Lydia as a Plucky Girl who is adept at Brutal Honesty.

-- Betty and Veronica : Georgiana had one of these triangles with Colonel Fitzwilliam (older, known since long ago, and conservative) and Thomas Alveston (young, known since a short time ago, much more progressive) .
+- Betty and Veronica : Georgiana had one of these triangles with Colonel Fitzwilliam (older, known since long ago, and conservative) and Henry Alveston (young, known since a short time ago, much more progressive) .

 - Crisis Crossover : George Wickham worked for Sir Walter Eliot, and while he flirted with his wife, he flirted with Sir Walter's daughter Elizabeth.
 Anne Eliot is described as "having made a prosperous and happy marriage", and Sir Walter's financial situation has improved so much that he threw his poor occupants out and returned to the Elliott's family home.
 Harriet Martin and Emma Woodhouse both wrote to Colonel Fitzwilliam, and finally succeeded in convincing him to let Harriet take George Wickham's son at home.

 - Hidden Depths : In the book, George Wickham had Mommy Issues and was a loving brother to his illegitimate half-sister, though he remained unfaithful and jerkish as ever.
-Mr. Darcy had a generous but proud mother, Lydia became a loving wife (just as in Pride and Prejudice from Jane Austen) but was jealous of her sister Elizabeth for attracting Wickham's interest at first.
+Mr. Darcy had a generous but proud mother, Lydia became a loving wife (just as in Pride and Prejudice by Jane Austen) but was jealous of her sister Elizabeth for attracting Wickham's interest at first.
 Colonel Fitzwilliam / Vicount Hartlep had a lot of consideration for class, which caused him to despise people he found beneath him once he became a Viscount.